FOME-Tech/Polygonus/README.md

 - Full feature set of the protues broken out to pins meaning vheicle board can add the additional circuits if required

 Out of scope -
-- Race cars and tuned cars with large ammounts of additinal equipment (that's for a wire in proteus or atlas)
+- Race cars and tuned cars with large ammounts of additional equipment (that's for a wire in proteus or atlas)
 - Non-standard engines in chassis
 - Additional equipment beyond common mods to the chassis